StarConKW/starconkw.github.io/_pages/venue.md

 ## Accessibility

-OPT and the conference rooms are accessible by wheelchair.
+The building and the conference rooms are accessible by wheelchair.
 For more information about campus accessibility check out the "Finding Your Way" section of [Waterloo's "Campus Accessibility" page](https://uwaterloo.ca/human-resources/accessibility/campus-accessibility).

 ## Parking